pnojai/hihk/content/post/2020-05-11-yes-master.md

 What that means is attending to mastery every step of the way.
 My crises in youth were borne from reacting.
 I often replayed an unproductive script of catching up to current demands.
 Once a crisis passed, the material I learned (but not really) then flew out of my head as I shifted focus to responding to the next study crisis.
 In contrast, an intention to master something *before you begin* puts you on the path of acquiring mastery.

 It's a crucial shift in perspective and intention.
-Every time you crack a book, the question you have to ask yourself is, "How am I going to make this learning permanent?"
+Every time you crack a book, ask yourself, "How am I going to make this learning permanent?"
+You need a plan.
 It's easy to delude yourself into thinking you accomplished something when you highlight this passage in this book, or fill this notebook with notes from a lecture or video, and what's to worry?
 There's always Google, anyway.
 (Hey, I can just look up whatever I need to know.)

 Beware, a great search engine is not mastery.